-House Block 5 is our oldest unit comprising of a 2-storey building with spurred single cell accommodation which holds up to 192 prisoners.
-It offers a TV viewing room, a games room, toasters, and DVDs.
-Lower risk, elderly and night shift workers are housed on this wing.
+House Block 5 is our oldest unit comprising of a 2-storey building with spurred single cell accommodation which holds up to 191 prisoners.
+It offers a TV viewing room, a games room, library, snooker room and toasters, it also has 1 spur fitted with limited disable facilities.